Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/spatial_anchors.md

 # Spatial Anchors

-Hololight Stream supports use of spatial anchors in Unity for use with HoloLens 2 client and contains the implementation of Unity's AR Subsystems which provide the functionality requested by AR Foundation.
+Hololight Stream supports use of spatial anchors in Unity for use with HoloLens 2, Quest and iOS clients and contains the implementation of Unity's AR Subsystems which provide the functionality requested by AR Foundation.
 [Hololight Stream AR Foundation](ar_foundation.md) includes associated spatial anchor subsystem for the required functionality.

-> :warning: This feature is only supported on the HoloLens 2 Client.

 ## Getting Started

 ### Scene Configuration

-- Go to package manager and select the `Hololight Stream Examples` package
+- Go to package manager and make sure you have Hololight Stream Extension for MRTK (2 or 3, depending on your project) package installed.
+- In the package manager, select the `Hololight Stream Examples` package.
-- Expand the `Samples` section and import the `Anchor` sample
+- Expand the `Samples` section and import the `Anchoring` sample (MRTK 2 or 3, depending on your project).
 - Follow the steps in [AR Foundation](ar_foundation.md#scene-configuration).
 - Expand the **AR Session Origin** object and add the **AR Anchor Manager** to it.
 For more information on using the AR Anchor Manager, see the description [here](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/anchor-manager.html).
 - Set **Anchor Prefab** on **AR Anchor Manager**.
 As example, a  **Spatial Anchor Object** prefab has been provided.

 ### Testing Functionality
-A pre-built scene can be found in the Anchor sample to test the anchoring functionality, `Anchoring Sample Scene`.
+A pre-built scene can be found in the Anchoring sample to test the anchoring functionality, `Anchoring Sample Scene`.
 To integrate the example into an existing scene, add the **Anchor Example** prefab in the scene.

+> Below steps are explained with screenshots from MRTK 2 sample, which can show visual differences to MRTK 3 sample.
+However, the functionalities are the same.

 #### Creation & Deletion of Spatial Anchors